Internal attributes

 .join(" ")Method except

-If necessary, you can filter internals using the except method.
-This will return a Hash without the specified attributes.
+Filter internals with the except method.
+Returns a Hash without specified attributes.

 outputs.full_name =